AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/001-the-first-few-days.md

 It rang four times then went to voice mail and I hung up and dialed again.
 On the third ring Sage answered, "This better be important."

-"It is to me,"  I said, there was a hitch in my voice and I heard Sage sit up.
+"It is to me"  I said, there was a hitch in my voice and I heard Sage sit up.
 "What's wrong, Nox?"

 "I need you to track Alex's number."